-- 4. Other Forms of Student Discipline: Administrative and teaching personnel may also take actions regarding student behavior, other than removal of students from school, which are reasonably necessary to aid the student, further school purposes, or prevent interference with the educational process.
+4. Other Forms of Student Discipline: Administrative and teaching personnel may also take actions regarding student behavior, other than removal of students from school, which are reasonably necessary to aid the student, further school purposes, or prevent interference with the educational process.
 Such actions may include, but are not be limited to, counseling of students, parent conferences, rearrangement of schedules, requirements that a student remain in school after regular hours to do additional work, restriction of extracurricular activity, or requirements that a student receive counseling, psychological evaluation, or psychiatric evaluation upon the written consent of a parent or guardian to such counseling or evaluation.
 The actions may also include in-school suspensions.
-When in-school suspensions, after-school assignments, or other disciplinary measures are assigned, the student is responsible for complying with such disciplinary measures.
-A failure to serve such assigned discipline as directed will serve as grounds for further discipline, up to expulsion from school. - 5.
-Detention
+When in-school suspensions, afterschool assignments, or other disciplinary measures are assigned, the student is responsible for complying with such disciplinary measures.
+A failure to serve such assigned discipline as directed will serve as grounds for further discipline, up to expulsion from school.
+All In-School Suspensions, starting with a student's fourth one, will automatically become an Out-of-School Suspension.